kevee/salinasriver.org/src/en/trips/lagoon.md

 Most of the year except for the wettest months between December and March, the Salinas River doesn't flow to the ocean.
 Instead, it forms a large lagoon that is part of the Salinas River Wildlife Refuge.
 The lagoon is about a mile long from the ocean to the beginning of the refuge boundary.
 You can also continue up river to make a longer loop.

+Note that if there is any significant flow, then the [river mouth could be breached](/overview/safety#breach) and you should not attempt going down river.

 During the fall and winter the refuge is open for duck hunting, making floating on the lagoon less fun.
-If the river mouth is open to the ocean, the lagoon can be dangerous to boaters.